paulodiovani/blog.diovani.com/technology/_posts/2025-06-19-writing-a-resume-with-latex.md

 - `xcolor` allows using different colors in the document
 - LaTeX includes some font packages, for example, `FiraSans`

 These are all included with TeX Live, so there is no need to install anything new.
 If you want, however, some extra packages that are not included, follow their installation instructions.
-Note that for some packages to work it is necessary to use an alternative command, usually `xelatex` or `lualatex`.
+Note that for some packages to work it is necessary to use an alternative application, usually `xelatex` or `lualatex`.

 Some commands can be used to customize text as well.

 - `\textsc` small caps
 - `\textit` italic
 - `\textbf` bold
-- `\huge`, `Large`, `large` big text
+- `\huge`, `\Large`, `\large` big text
 - `\small` small text

 Here are the included lines in the preamble, changing font, margins, title styles, and links.